LLNL/popclass/JOSS/paper.md

 `popclass` relies on the Bayesian classification framework in [@Perkins2024].
-Consider the data from a single microlensing event $\boldsymbol{d}$, and a model of the Galaxy $\mathcal{G}$. `popclass` calculates the probability that the lens of the events belongs to each lens class, $\text{class}_L$, where
+Consider the data from a single microlensing event $\boldsymbol{d}$, and a model of the Galaxy $\mathcal{G}$. `popclass` calculates the probability that the lens of the event belongs to each lens class, $\text{class}_L$, where
 $\text{class}_L\in\text{classes}$ and, for example,
 $\text{classes} = \{\text{Star, Neutron Star, White Dwarf, Black Hole}\}$.
 Namely, `popclass` calculates